 During this time, Steve volunteered his services as an English language tutor for the United Way.
 He also studied sales techniques as well as effective communication and human relations principles at Dale Carnegie Training, where he returned for several years to serve as a class coach.

 Steve continued working for another printing company, mostly because he enjoyed the creative process (and the pay wasn’t bad, either).
-In 2005, he co-founded a successful writing group in Framingham, Massachusetts, that still meets twice a month.
+In 2005, he co-founded a successful writing group in Framingham, Massachusetts, that still meets every month.
 In 2006, he started a book discussion group that met originally at Suffolk University before finding its permanent home at Boston’s finest indy bookstore, Trident Booksellers & Café.